CompuTec/computec-docs/docs/pdc/user-guide/task-activities/overview.md

 ## Functionality Available within the Task Panel

-Clicking a status icon on a task tile in the main form leads to the task panel, where you can find and set details about work periods.
+Clicking a status icon on a task tile in the main form leads to the task panel, where you can view and manage details about work periods.

 ![Task Tile](./media/task-activities/task-tile.webp)

 ### Setup Time Tile

-This tile represents set-up time – a period needed to prepare a Resource before starting production.
-Planned, actual, and booked set-up duration is displayed.
-Click the icon on the tile to set the start and end times of the set-up time.
+This tile represents setup time—the period needed to prepare a resource before starting production.
+Planned, actual, and booked setup durations are displayed.
+Click the icon on the tile to set the start and end times for the setup period.

 ### Run Time Tile

-This tile represents run time – a work period on a specific Resource.
-Click the icon on the tile to set the start and end times of the run time.
-Planned, actual, and booked run duration is displayed.
+This tile represents run time—a work period on a specific resource.
+Click the icon on the tile to set the start and end times for the run time.
+Planned, actual, and booked run durations are displayed.
 The reported quantity is also shown.

 ### Downtime Tile

-This tile represents downtime – a period of a break in work brought on by accident, e.g., a power cut.
-Click the icon on the tile to set the start and end time of the downtime.
-Click [here](./downtime.md) to find out more.
+This tile represents downtime—a period of interruption in work caused by an incident, such as a power outage.
+Click the icon on the tile to set the start and end times for downtime.
+Learn more about downtime [here](./downtime.md).

 ### Input/Output Properties

-You can check if any Items are set as Input or Output for a specific Operation.
+You can check if any Items are set as Input or Output for a specific operation.

 <details>
 <summary>Click here to expand</summary>